Simulation-assisted learning of open quantum systems: Numerical Tests

-\subsection{A Nonlinear parametric model}
+\subsection{A Nonlinear Parametric Model}

-In this section, we consider a test problem similar to the ones considered in Bairey et al. \cite{bairey2020learning}.
-The model has the same parametric form for the Hamiltonian terms \eqref{par:1H}.
-However, the jump operators are expanded as a linear combination of local Pauli matrices,
+\bl{ The model in the previous section involves dissipation terms that are linear with respect to the parameters.
+In this section, we assume that each jump operator in the dissipation term has a linear parametric form, effectively leading to a nonlinear parametric model.
+This coincides with the example in Bairey et al. \cite{bairey2020learning}.
+Specifically, the Hamiltonian is of the same linear form as in the previous section while} the jump operators are expanded as a linear combination of local Pauli matrices \bl{with complex coefficients},

-This parametric form is clearly more general.
-In particular, the Lindbladian is a \emph{nonlinear} function of the parameters.